![]() |

 June 2, 2000

 Our lives got turned upside down on January 26th, 1999, when my husband suddenly passed away.
 I can't imagine going through that without her, she literally saved my sanity and gave me reason to get out of bed.
 She's become a major reason for my being.
 Between us, I was the one who had the separation anxiety, I could go no where without her.
 Thank goodness even the funeral home let her in!
 It was quite a while before I was comfortable at all being away from her.
 I still sneak her into work on occasion.
 About a month after my husband died, Leilah got a big brother, Copper, an 8 year old Australian Shepherd.
 You can read his story here.
 The two of them brought laughter back into this house.
 It took a long time before we found our new "normal", but it seems we have done so.
 She doesn't terrorize the dogs at the park as much with her keep away games, but if the mood strikes her, look out!
 She is now the dog park greeter, humans can't enter without a wiggle and a hello from her.
 Recently I discovered Leilah can herd sheep!
 I brought her along to a herding lesson to give Copper more confidence, and turns out she's the real sheepdog in the family!
 She's now in herding training, and really enjoying it.
 I have written a breed standard satire for her, "The Complete Vizagle", and you can see it here.
-She gives me a whole new meaning to the
+She gives me a whole new meaning

-phrase "companion dog", and she is the great joy in my life.
+to the phrase "companion dog", and she is the great joy in my life.

 September 17, 2002

 After too many training setbacks, I've given up on UKC Utility obedience for now, because of the "evil" glove exercises.
 We are working our way through ASCA (Australian Shepherd Club of America) titles.
 She easily got her ASCA CD a few months ago, and now has one Open leg.
 I hope to get her into the ASCA Utility ring next year.
 We had the honor this year of being selected as alternate for our obedience club's Open team for the Top Dog exhibition.
 Copper is still her favorite toy, they make me laugh a lot.
 She snuggles next to me at bedtime, wakes me up most the mornings in the gentlest way, and rarely too early too.
 Always by my side or in my lap, she's wonderful company, one of the best friends I could ever want.
+Click on picture to see a larger version.

 May 16, 2004